johnny-la/go-compiler/README.md

 # GoLite Compiler <img src="https://user-images.githubusercontent.com/10332234/30514818-68895c98-9aea-11e7-8a6f-122bab4691e5.png" width="4.5%" height="4.5%">

-Compiler for a subset of Golang, built using SableCC.
+Compiler for a subset of Golang.

-Translates Golang to Java.
+Built using SableCC to translate Golang programs to Java.

 ## Requirements
 - **SableCC 3**